mrvcry/PersonalBlog/_posts/2018-06-12-powerful-things-markdown-editor.md

 ---
 ##Mindfull Eating Practices

-Do you restrict yourself when it comes to your favorite food? 🍔 🍭 🍨 Well..I feel like most of us do and it is not something we know how to not restrict.
+Well..I feel like most of us do and it is not something we know how to not restrict.
 Hopefully, this post will help you to figure out 🤞🏻❤️
 Please answer following questions and do not worry about your answers, we’ll get there 😉